MLondon1027/Relocation_Recommender_System/README.md

 The reason that removing one feature/feature category at a time had little impact on the recommendations is that several of these features are highly correlated with each other.
 For example, median household income is highly correlated with education, so if median household income is removed, it is still captured within education.

+## Next steps

+In the future, I would like to add school data, external location factors (such as the number of restaurants and coffee shops), and ultimately build a Flask app for public consumption.